gatsbyjs/gatsby/packages/gatsby-source-contentful/README.md

 To get setup quickly with a new site and have Gatsby Cloud do the heavy lifting, [deploy a new Gatsby Contentful site with just a few clicks on gatsbyjs.com](https://www.gatsbyjs.com/dashboard/deploynow?url=https://github.com/contentful/starter-gatsby-blog).

-For more detailed instructions on configuring your Gatsby Contentful site for production builds and Preview builds visit [the Gatsby Cloud knowledgebase](https://support.gatsbyjs.com/hc/en-us/articles/360056047134-Add-the-Gatsby-Cloud-App-to-Contentful).
+For more detailed instructions on manually configuring your Gatsby Contentful site for production builds and Preview builds visit [the Gatsby Cloud knowledgebase](https://support.gatsbyjs.com/hc/en-us/articles/360056047134-Add-the-Gatsby-Cloud-App-to-Contentful).

 ## How to use